software-mansion/react-native-gesture-handler/docs/handler-common.md

 Accepts a react ref object or an array of refs to other handler components (refs should be created using [`React.createRef()`](https://reactjs.org/docs/refs-and-the-dom.html)).
 When set the handler will not [activate](state.md#active) as long as the handlers provided by their refs are in [began](state.md#began) state.
 Read more in the [cross handler interaction](interactions.md#awaiting-other-handlers) section.

 ---
+### `waitForGroup`

+Accepts a string.
+Handlers that have `waitForGroup` prop set to the same string can't be active simultaneously.
+This prop is intended to simplify prevention of simultaneous activation for handlers located inside `FlatList` item views.

+---
 ### `hitSlop`

 This parameter enables control over what part of the connected view area can be used to [begin](state.md#began) recognizing the gesture.